Word list

 quota

 In API contexts, often refers to API usage limits.
-Where possible, best to use a more specific term than quota, such as usage limit; the word quota means many different things to many different people.
-But in some contexts, such as Google Cloud documentation, the standard term is quota, so use that.
+Where possible, it's best to use a more specific term, such as usage limit; the word quota means many different things to many different people.

 R